GenBench/genbench_cbt_2023/src/genbench/tasks/shifted_pauq/en_pauq_target_length_split/doc.md

-# Shifted Pauq (en_pauq_target_length_split)
+# # Shifted PAUQ -- Text-to-SQL (en_pauq_target_length_split)

 ## Abstract
 This is length based split based on the token length of target query in English.

+We will use this split in addition to the **ru_pauq_target_length_split** split to measure generalisation across languages.

 Dataset is split between train and test based on 30th percentile.
 In order to measure compositional generalization we have verified that all SQL test tokens are present in train.

 ## Examples